Logo MM-RLHF

 Introduction

 Despite notable advancements in Multimodal Large Language Models (MLLMs), most state-of-the-art models have not undergone thorough alignment with human preferences.
 This gap exists because current alignment research has primarily achieved progress in specific areas (e.g., hallucination reduction), while the broader question of whether aligning models with human preferences can systematically enhance MLLM capability remains largely unexplored.
+To this end, We are proud to open-source MM-RLHF, a comprehensive project for aligning Multimodal Large Language Models (MlLMs) with humanpreferences.
+This release includes:

 MM-RLHF Dataset